 There is plenty available at the Kennedy Space Center to keep you busy for an entire day — or even more than one day.
 Locals often purchase 2-day passes in hopes of returning to the attraction several times throughout the year.
 Special events and new movies at the IMAX theater help to ensure that no two visits are alike.

-At $89 for adults and $79 for children between 3 and 11 (before taxes and convenience fees), the two-day pass provides a great opportunity for long-term savings.
+At $95.23 for adults (before taxes and convenience fees), the two-day pass provides a great opportunity for long-term savings.
 With this pass, you can save on a 2-Day Admission and you can return for your second visit within 6 months.

 Although it’s a natural solution for regular visitors who live in the area, this option can also be attractive to some vacationers.
-Under this approach, the charge for just one day of admission works out to approximately $75 for adults and $65 for children ages 3-11.
+Under this approach, the charge for just one day of admission works out to approximately $80.25 for adults.
 In addition to that, if you purchase through aRes Travel, you can save even more on the 2-Day Admission.